IridiumIO/CompactGUI/README.md

 &nbsp;

-<p align="center"><b>CompactGUI is a standalone user interface that makes the Windows 10 compact.exe function easier to use.</b></p>
+<p align="center"><b>CompactGUI transparently compresses your games and programs reducing the space they use without affecting their functionality.
+It is a standalone user interface that makes the Windows 10 compact.exe function easier to use.</b></p>

 ------

-**Note - v3.0 Complete rewrite is underway as of May 2022 with the following features:**
+**Note - v3.0 Complete rewrite is underway as of June 2022 with the following features:**
  - Rebuilt from scratch in .NET 6 using WPF
  - Smoother, simplified UI
  - Parallelised and asynchronous programming resulting in _at least_ an order of magnitude speed improvement.
 Using ARK as a worst case scenario (160GB with 105,000 files)